Kathy Maister's Start Cooking

 Photo courtesy of Alysha Russo at The Savory Notebook.

-• Here’s a recipe for S’mores Bars (pictured above), which is based on a recipe from Gourmet magazine.
+• This recipe for S’mores Bars (pictured above), is based on a recipe from Gourmet magazine.
 In this version, you make a graham cracker crust, cover it with melted chocolate and mini marshmallows, then broil it in the oven.

 • If you can make S’mores Bars, then you're also ready for S’mores Cookies, which incorporate graham cracker crumbs and marshmallows into chocolate chip cookie dough.